yue-wang-biomath/MetaTX/README.md

     install.packages("devtools")

 devtools::install_github("yue-wang-biomath/MetaTX")
+library('MetaTX')
 ```

-## Visualization of the transcriptomic distribution
+## 2. Data preprocessing

 It requires basic information of target feature set, involving the genomic locations, seqnames and strand types of each feature.
 The input feature set is required to be provided as a GRanges object.

-The ```metaTXplot``` function enables the visualization of RNA-related genomic features.
 First, the TxDb object need to be downloaded.

 ```
 txdb  <- TxDb.Hsapiens.UCSC.hg19.knownGene